§97-78. Salaries and expenses; administrator, executive secretary, deputy commissioners, and other staff assistance; annual report.

 (4) Eighty-three percent (83%) of the salary of a commissioner, with 10 or more but less than 12 years of experience.

 (5) Eighty-five percent (85%) of the salary of a commissioner, with 12 or more years experience.

-(b4) In lieu of merit and other incremental raises, the administrator, executive secretary, chief deputy commissioner, and deputy commissioners shall receive longevity pay on the same basis as is provided to other employees subject to the State Personnel Act.
+(b4) In lieu of merit and other incremental raises, the administrator, executive secretary, chief deputy commissioner, and deputy commissioners shall receive longevity pay on the same basis as is provided to other employees subject to the North Carolina Human Resources Act.